hashicorp/terraform-provider-azurerm/website/docs/r/private_link_endpoint.html.markdown

 * `location` - (Required) The supported Azure location where the resource exists.
 Changing this forces a new resource to be created.

 * `subnet_id` - (Required) Specifies the resource ID of the subnet from which the private IP addresses will be allocated for the private link endpoint.
+Changing this forces a new resource to be created.

 * `private_service_connection` - (Required) A `private_service_connection` block as defined below.
 Once defined it becomes a required argument.